VenturaNotes/Knowledge/- Topics/IP addresses.md

 - A unique numerical identifier assigned to each device on a network.
 Identifies the device's location in the network
 	- #question How is it a numerical identifier if IPv6 uses letters?
 ### Details
 - A device's location in a network refers to the logical position of the device within the network's structure.
-It doesn’t necessarily mean the device’s physical location, but rather its placement within the network topology.
+It doesn't necessarily mean the device's physical location, but rather its placement within the network topology.
 	- #question What does network topology mean?
 - In some cases with public IP addresses, geolocation services can estimate a device's physical location using databases that map IP addresses to regions, ISPs, or network nodes.
 	- #question Does it need to be a public IP address?